 The Hard-Pressed Cider Company crew in Jamestown spent years pressing cider at orchards around the state before they began making their delicious doughnuts.
-The now-famous cider doughnuts are served warm and toasty straight off the truck and dusted with a liberal coating of cinnamon and sugar.
-Once the fall season progresses and the apples sweeten in taste, the doughnuts subtly change in flavor, which is a great excuse to drop by for another visit.
-Table seating and live pressings are unavailable at the moment, but they are open for takeout with six-foot distancing measures and mask-wearing in place.
-From Sat.
-Sept.
-5 through Sun.
-Nov.
-22, the hours are from 10 a.m. to 4 p.m. on Saturdays and Sundays at their usual location at Windmist Farm in Jamestown.
-From Sat.
-Nov.
-28 through Sun.
-Dec.
-20, you can find them at the Farmer’s Daughter’s Cut-Your-Own Christmas Tree Farm location on Broad Rock Road off of Route 138.
+The now-famous cider doughnuts are served warm and toasty straight off the truck and dusted with a liberal coating of cinnamon and sugar, which is a great excuse to drop by for a couple visit.

 Details: Windmist Farm, 71 Weeden Ln., Jamestown, 401-595-4828, hardpressedcidercompany.com.

 To make truly great cider doughnuts, you need to know apples.
-And Jaswell’s Farm, which has 121 farm seasons under its belt, definitely knows its apples.
+And Jaswell’s Farm, which has 122 farm seasons under its belt, knows its apples.
 Not even a global pandemic can stop the farm from making its apple cider doughnuts and keeping the family tradition alive.
-Since July, their fresh and delicious doughnuts have been in stock and will be until late December, so get them while they’re hot.
-Order online or on the phone; curbside pickup is available Monday through Friday with walk-up ordering on the weekends.
+Their fresh and delicious doughnuts will be in stock until late December, so get them while they’re hot.

 Details: 50 Swan Rd., Smithfield, 401-231-9043, jaswellsfarm.com.

-KNEAD’s fall doughnut flavors include apple cider, espresso bean old-fashioned and maple sea salt.
-The apple cider doughnut, rolled hot in sugar and cinnamon, is made fresh with the aforementioned Jaswell’s Farm apple cider.
-A flourless option is also offered.
-A new location in East Greenwich has been open since July, and its hours are Thursday to Monday.
+Knead’s apple cider doughnut, rolled hot in sugar and cinnamon, is made fresh with local apple cider.
+Vegan and flourless options are also offered.
 Walk in, call ahead or order online for curbside pickup and let them know when you’ve arrived.
 Delivery is also available through the Uber Eats, GrubHub and WhatsGood apps.

 Details: 135 Elmgrove Ave., Providence; 55 Cromwell St., Providence; 333 Main St., East Greenwich, 401-865-6622, kneaddoughnuts.com.